 I’ve seen the power of handwriting in my own friendships, too.
 Nearly ten years after college, I reconnected with two friends I’d lost touch with and suggested we start a traveling journal.
 We mailed it between the three of us, each living in different corners of the country, filling its pages with drawings, musings and memories.

 For a time, that journal was a lifeline.
 It kept us deeply engaged in one another’s lives in ways that social media never could.
-It encouraged us to better use the instant tools we had—group chats and phone calls—because at the core was this deep connection from our shared writing.
+It encouraged us to better use the instant tools we had (group chats and phone calls) because at the core was this deep connection from our shared writing.

 But as time and life inevitably got in the way, the journal stopped moving… and so did our conversations.
-Social media became our default connection, and, over the years, the closeness we once shared faded yet again.
+Social media became our default connection and over the years the closeness we once shared faded yet again.

 Build or Burn